Otorhinolaryngology: Training

-Otorhinolaryngologists are physicians (MD, DO, MBBS, MBChB, etc.) who complete both medical school and an average of 5–7 years of post-graduate surgical training in ORL-H&N. In the United States, trainees complete at least five years of surgical residency training.
+Otorhinolaryngologists are physicians (MD, DO, MBBS, MBChB, etc.) who complete both medical school and an average of five–seven years of post-graduate surgical training in ORL-H&N. In the United States, trainees complete at least five years of surgical residency training.
 This comprises three to six months of general surgical training and four and a half years in ORL-H&N specialist surgery.
 In Canada and the United States, practitioners complete a five-year residency training after medical school.

 Following residency training, some otolaryngologist-head & neck surgeons complete an advanced sub-specialty fellowship, where training can be one to two years in duration.
 Fellowships include head and neck surgical oncology, facial plastic surgery, rhinology and sinus surgery, neuro-otology, pediatric otolaryngology, and laryngology.
 In the United States and Canada, otorhinolaryngology is one of the most competitive specialties in medicine in which to obtain a residency position following medical school.

-In the United Kingdom entrance to otorhinolaryngology higher surgical training is highly competitive and involves a rigorous national selection process.
+In the United Kingdom, entrance to higher surgical training is competitive and involves a rigorous national selection process.
 The training programme consists of 6 years of higher surgical training after which trainees frequently undertake fellowships in a sub-speciality prior to becoming a consultant.

-The typical total length of education and training, post-secondary school is 12–14 years.
+The typical total length of education, training and post-secondary school is 12–14 years.
 Otolaryngology is among the more highly compensated surgical specialties in the United States.
-In 2019, the average annual income was $461,000.
+In 2022, the average annual income was $469,000.